Email: milone at ucalgary.ca

 prime tool in obtaining fundamental parameters of stars.
 For the

 June 1997 AAS meeting, I organized a special topics session (No. 22

 My general areas of research are described in the following links:

-Thanks mainly to the generosity of Dr. A. R. (Sandy) Cross, a large part
+Thanks mainly to the generosity of the late Dr. A. R. (Sandy) Cross, a large part

 of my contributions to the last area has been done right here in Calgary,